panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 * `url.pathname` to read the pathname
 * `url.hash` to determine the hash value

+Regarding browser support, `URL` constructor is [available](https://caniuse.com/#feat=url) in modern browsers.
+It is not, however, available in Internet Explorer.

 *What is your favorite tool to parse URLs in JavaScript?*